Esri/idp/Documentation/SAML/Active Directory Federation Services.md

    - **Import data about the relying party published online or on a local network**: This option uses the URL metadata of your ArcGIS organization.
 The URL is `https://<url_key_for_org>.maps.arcgis.com/sharing/rest/portals/self/sp/metadata?token=<token>`, for example, `https://samltest.maps.arcgis.com/sharing/rest/portals/self/sp/metadata?token=G6943LMReKj_kqdAVrAiPbpRloAfE1fqp0eVAJ-IChQcV-kv3gW-gBAzWztBEdFY`.

-     Generate a token using https://www.arcgis.com/sharing/rest/generateToken.
+     ArcGIS Online users can generate a token using https://www.arcgis.com/sharing/rest/generateToken.
 You must generate a token using HTTPS POST programmatically with JSON output format.
 For more information, see [ArcGIS REST API](https://developers.arcgis.com/rest/users-groups-and-items/generate-token.htm).

+     ArcGIS Enterprise users can generate a token using https://webadaptorhost.domain.com/webadaptorname/sharing/rest/generateToken.
+When entering the URL on the Generate Token page, specify the fully qualified domain name of the AD FS server in the Webapp URL field.
+Selecting any other option, such as IP Address or IP Address of this request's origin, is not supported and may generate an invalid token.

+     > **Note:** For ArcGIS Enterprise users, the arcgis portion of the above sample URL is the default name of the Web Adaptor application.
+If your web adaptor is named something other than arcgis, replace this portion of the URL with the name of your web adaptor.

    - **Import data about the relying party from a file**: This option uses a `metadata.xml` file from your ArcGIS organization.
 There are two ways you can get a metadata `.xml` file: